‘Johann Sebastian Bach's Fantasia and Fuga in G minor’, in: The Organ Yearbook 45 (2016), 133-167

 ‘Bachs Koraalpartita "Ach, was soll ich Sünder machen"’, in: Het Orgel 95/1 (januari 1999), 15-24.

-A study of a comparatively neglected but major organ work by Bach (BWV 770), demonstrating that his authorship is beyond question and that it forms a masterfully planned and realised variation cycle integrating several vital influences of Bach's youth.
+A study of a comparatively neglected but major keyboard work by Bach (BWV 770), demonstrating that his authorship is beyond question and that it forms a masterfully planned and realised variation cycle integrating several vital influences of Bach's youth.
 It is datable to the end of his Arnstadt period (c.1706)

 ‘Zur Frage des Autors der A-Dur-Toccata BWV Anh.
 178’, in: Bach-Jahrbuch 84 (1998), 121-135.